Tuesday, August 3, 2010

 Oliver Twist (1922)

-He does it with his face, a perfect pale apple under a tossle-top of dark hair, a naturalistic instrument of expression.
-With it he grants us emotions as far-flung as comic hesitation, greed and fear; rarely with so much as a gesture overstating his point.
-It helps that director Frank Lloyd gives Coogan plenty of close-ups, but few actors could have done so much with them—and in turn, propel a film forward that might otherwise have seemed too thin.
-Like Garbo (lust), and Pickford (tenacity), Coogan embodied a thing; in his case, tragedy.
-Specifically, the kind of tragedy that befalls innocents, which we all agree is undeserved, cruel and unfair; uniting us in our sympathy even before Coogan’s forlorn eyes magnetize us and tell us all the story we really need.
+He does it with his face: a perfect pale apple under tossled dark hair, a naturalistic instrument of expression.
+With it he gives us comic hesitation, greed and fear; rarely with so much as a gesture overstating his point.
+Lloyd gives the boy plenty of close-ups, but few actors could have done so much with them—and in turn, propel a film forward that might otherwise have seemed too thin.

 Where to find Oliver Twist: